Q&A: Ensuring Section 508 Compliance and Accessibility for All Users

 DENISE LAWSON: As previously mentioned, content type will drive some of the requirements for accessibility.
 Content developers need to think about things like color contrast, size of text, and how different types of media and interactive elements of a webpage might work.
 If you are designing content that includes a lot of images, for example, you need to think about what information is being presented in those images.
 Would a visually impaired person be able to understand the content without a description of what is presented in the pictures?
 At the most basic level, images need to be tagged with alt text, which can be read by a screen reader to describe the contents of the image.

 MEGHAN EDWARDS: I think one of the most important things is to consider your audience.
 How easily will someone with a screen reader be able to access your document?
-What about someone who is color-blind?
+What about someone who is color blind?
 Will they be able to understand the key points of your product, and will the product be useful for them?
-Each person will likely experience the product differently, and there are a lot of factors that people may not consider an accessibility issue (for example, animations in PowerPoint).
+Each person will likely experience the product differently, and there are a lot of factors that people may not consider accessibility issues (for example, animations in PowerPoint).

 MATTHEW FRAZIER: The key factor to making a video accessible is to add closed captioning to it.
 Closed captions allow individuals with hearing impairments and people who are in sound-sensitive environments to view a video.